antoniosap/Reinforcement-Learning-cookbook/README.md

-# AI Learning to land a Rocket
+# AI Learning to land a Rocket and more addendum

+## Addendum
+...

 ## Introduction
 In this article, we will cover a brief introduction to **Reinforcement Learning** and will learn about how to train a **Deep Q-Network(DQN)** agent to solve the “***Lunar Lander***” Environment in OpenAI gym.